Softsun2/DMFsim-benchmarking/revisions-r2.md

         if droplets_moved and not self.to_delete:
             print(f'Droplet {self.species} moved from {[x_0, y_0]} to {[x_1, y_1]}.')
     ```
 3. [X] Merging visualization bug?
-Merges into approaching instead of target.
+Merges into approaching instead of the target.
     -   This is intentional.
 "Estimate the new droplet center as the weighted average of the two droplets' centers".
 4. [X] Code hangs on gl=3 and gs<32 without obvious reason.
     -   I disabled the timeouts on the simulation so we could benchmark difficult problems.
 Considering Andrew added timeouts over detecting if the synthesis was possible suggests to me that it would be difficult to know if a synthesis was possible.
 I added warnings that the synthesis may not be possible when Andrew's original timeout conditions are met.